Past Life Therapy (PLT) Theory

 Part One of Four Parts (edited by Thomas Paul, Founder of PLTC Past Life Therapy Center):

-Past Life Therapy Theory with Brief Examples
+Past Life Therapy Theory with Brief Examples-Part 1

 As a client-centered process ,a past-life session is determined by the unique needs and abilities of the client.
 Sessions use techniques which most efficiently access unconscious trauma and eliminate it from present day living.
 A session starts by locating trauma using body sensations, strong emotions, or words and phrases which are impactful.
 The process finds words and gives them emotions or finds emotions and gives words to them.
 Impact of these words and emotions is then found in the physical body.
 Greater spiritual awareness is always experienced as a result of the change from fear and confusion to clarity and self-understanding.